Assam Career : NIT Silchar Recruitment 2025

 Applications are invited for recruitment of various technical positions or career in NIT Silchar Assam.

-National Institute of Technology (NIT) Silchar Assam is inviting applications from eligible candidates for recruitment to the posts or career of Project Associate I (PA)/ Junior Research Fellow (JRF) for a DST-SERB (SRG) sponsored project entitled “Design and development of a microreactor for production of clean hydrogen gas” in the Department of Mechanical Engineering.
+National Institute of Technology (NIT) Silchar Assam is inviting applications from eligible candidates for recruitment to the posts or career of Project Associate-I (PA-I) and also Project Associate-II (PA-II) in the project entitled “Design and Development of Low Power Low Latency Non-Invasive Seizer Detector System” in the Department of Electronics & Communication Engineering.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!